You’ve accepted all cookies. You can change your cookie settings at any time.

 A consultation to inform our future trade relationship and negotiations with Australia.

-A consultation to inform our future trade relationship and negotiations with New Zealand.
+A call for input to inform our approach to our future trade relationship with Japan.

 The Government is seeking views on the legal powers needed to continue to be able to impose and implement sanctions upon the UK’s withdrawal from the European Union.